FORT SCOTT, Kan. — The long-awaited Bourbon County Law Enforcement Center in Fort Scott finally opened its doors in November 2017.

 Discussions initiating the project began because the existing 1977 county jail and sheriff’s offices in the County Courthouse Annex were long overdue for replacement, with inadequate space and capacity.
 The building had a variety of functional security and system deterioration and widespread building-code violations — all contributing to an increasingly difficult and unsafe detention environment.

 Lawrence Goldberg AIA, NCARB, ASC, president and senior principal at GGA, was retained in 2013 to provide a feasibility study and assist county officials with a tax referendum, which was approved by Bourbon County voters in 2014.
-Bourbon County officials worked closely with GGA to adjust the scope and budget to move the project forward.
+Bourbon County officials worked with GGA throughout the process on the the scope and budget of the project to help move it forward.

 “Finding a viable site was extremely difficult, delaying the start of the project several months,” said Lynne Oharah, Bourbon County commissioner.
 “But, the results were worth it.
 We’ve had a great relationship with our project team and a great project outcome.”